 When he returned as ceo, the huge conglomerate had been threatened by competition and the economic recession.
 After closing 900 under-performing branches and firing thousands of employees, Schultz started adding new products and slowed down the momentum of expansion.
 By 2010 Starbucks had increased sales by 10% and doubled its profits, notching up \$10 billion per year in revenue, serving nearly 60 million customers per week in 16,000 stores in 54 countries with more than 200,000 employees.
+In April of 2017, by which time the number of stores had increased to over 25,000 in 75 different countries, Schultz stepped down from ceo to take on the role of executive chairman, 'focusing full-time,' he explained in the announcement, on developing a chain of upscale coffee shops known as Starbucks Reserve Roasteries.

-Sources: Schultz, H. (2011); Thompson and Arsel (2004); Venkatraman and Nelson (2008); Strauss, M. (2011)
+Sources: Schultz (2011); Thompson and Arsel (2004); Venkatraman and Nelson (2008); Strauss (2011)